 Our mission is to improve communication and foster accountability between and among neighborhoods and city departments; ensure timely and well-coordinated inter-departmental responses to neighborhood needs; and collaborate with neighborhoods to identify, understand and address issues of shared concern.

 We help neighborhoods engage in citizen-led improvement initiatives based on assets and needs identified by the residents in each neighborhood.
 And we provide neighborhood groups with leadership training and other organizing tools to be more effective builders of livable communities.

-This Website will grow as we identify resources and develop responses to neighborhood concerns.
 If you have a suggestion for the Office of Neighborhoods or for this Website, please contact us.